rajkumaar23/notify-abroad/README.md

 ## How to use?

+- I am assuming you already have a Telegram account by now.
+If not, create one before proceeding to the next step.
 - Create a Telegram bot with the help of [Botfather](https://t.me/botfather).
 - Note down the token associated with the bot.
 - And press the **START** button in the bot's chat.